Giacomo Lepri

 Somewhere between music improvisation, audio-visual composition, interaction design and academic research, let's say I am specialised in not being specialised.

 My work often involves the development of interactive musical systems and instruments.
-My research combines music performance, instruments crafting and HCI.
+My research combines music performance, digital instruments crafting and human computer interaction.
 I explore sonic interaction design practice to play with the illusion of music and the magic of technology.

 I often collaborate with artists from other disciplines such as dance, theatre, visual art and design.
 My skills are mainly related to the design of new interfaces for music performance, however I sometimes arrange audio-visual compositions and installations.